Crystal Palace Documentation

 Several specification commands are meant to transform or add information to data before you link it.

-The preplen prepends the length of the top-level data on the program stack, and prepends the length to it.
+preplen prepends the length of data on the program stack to itself.
 Here is a C struct to interact with that length value and follow-on data:

 The Simple Loader (Masking) project demonstrates preplen used with xor to unmask resources and work with an arbitrary (e.g., specified in the .spec file) length XOR mask.